makkus/freckles/README.rst

 Also I want to have Docker installed on that new machine.
 The install procedure of Docker is a bit more complicated than an simple ``apt-get install docker``, and because of that I can't easily add it to my dotfiles configuration.
 Luckily though, there are tons of ansible roles on https://galaxy.ansible.com that can do the job of installing Docker for me.
 The only thing I need to check is that the role supports the platform I am running.

-For those more specialized tasks *freckles* is not a really good fit (although we could probably create an adapter for this, or expand the existing ``dotfiles`` one), so it's easier to use *frecklecute*. *frecklecute* operates on (yaml) text files (I call them *frecklecutables*) that contain a list of Ansible tasks and/or roles to execute, along with configuration for those tasks and roles.
+For those more specialized tasks *freckelize* is not a really good fit (although we could probably create an adapter for this, or expand the existing ``dotfiles`` one), so it's easier to use ``frecklecute``. ``frecklecute`` operates on (yaml) text files (I call them *frecklecutables*) that contain a list of Ansible tasks and/or roles to execute, along with configuration for those tasks and roles.
 Here's a short *frecklecutable* to create the folder I need, and install *docker* using a role I found on Ansible galaxy: https://galaxy.ansible.com/mongrelion/docker/

 .. code-block:: yaml